jackmaden/philosophybreak/src/pages/articles/what-is-existentialism-3-core-principles-of-existentialist-philosophy/index.md

 >the idea of personal authenticity [is] at the center of existential thought.

+[Heidegger’s discussion of authenticity](/articles/heidegger-on-being-authentic-in-an-inauthentic-world/), for instance, suggests a fully-realized human life means taking _ownership_ of our freedom.
+It is not so much getting in touch with our pre-given feelings or desires, nor some static inner self; it means taking responsibility for the person we are ever-becoming.

-[Sartre’s famous discussion of the waiter and bad faith](/articles/sartre-waiter-bad-faith-and-the-harms-of-inauthenticity/) typifies the existentialist approach to authenticity, as does [Beauvoir’s theory of authentic love](/articles/authentic-love-simone-de-beauvoir-on-what-makes-a-healthy-relationship/).
+[Sartre’s famous discussion of the waiter and bad faith](/articles/sartre-waiter-bad-faith-and-the-harms-of-inauthenticity/), meanwhile, further exemplifies the existentialist approach to authenticity, as does [Beauvoir’s theory of authentic love](/articles/authentic-love-simone-de-beauvoir-on-what-makes-a-healthy-relationship/).

 ## Where does existentialism leave us?